chrisfrank/rack-reducer/README.md

 Use
 ------------------------------------------
-Rack::Reducer maps incoming URL params to an array of filter functions you define, chains the applicable filters, and returns filtered data.
+Rack::Reducer safely maps incoming URL params to an array of filter functions you define, chains the applicable filters, and returns filtered data.

 Suppose you have some incoming requests like these...